nomanahmedsheikh/LinearAlgebra/pages/linalg/fourier_transform.md

 <img src="{{site.latex}};\Rightarrow f(t)=a_0 + \sum_{k=1}^{\infty}{[a_kcos(2{\pi}kt) + b_ksin(2{\pi}kt)]}" title="latex"/>

-### But How does it connect with Linear Algebra?
+### How does it connect with Linear Algebra?
 It does.
 Consider a vector space consisting of all possible periodic functions.
 Each vector (or point) in that space represents a period function.
 We saw above that we can expand a period function using fourier series which is nothing but a linear combination of smartly chosen periodic functions.
 This set of smartly chosen function form a basis of this vector space.
 And since there are infinite number of them, dimensionality of this space is also infinite.

 Infact, I will go on and say that this basis is infact an orthogonal basis.
 But wait!!! _What does orthogonality of two functions mean?_

-#### Orthogonal Functions
+### Orthogonal Functions
-We say two vectors are orthogonal to each other if there dot product is zero.
+We say two vectors are orthogonal to each other if their dot product is zero.
 Therefore, we need to find something that is analogous to dot product of vectors.

 _What is dot product?_ Point wise multiplication at all positions.
-That's how we define dot of two function.
+That's how we define dot of two functions.

 <img src="{{site.latex}};f^Tg = \int_{0}^{2{\pi}}{f(x)g(x)dx} = 0" title="latex"/>